-The Company has a block listing of 14,203,384 Ordinary Shares, as the balance of an initial application for a block listing of 20,000,000 Ordinary Shares listed and admitted to trading on the premium segment of the LSE's main market on 17 January 2019.
+As at 26 March 2025, the Company has a block listing of 5,103,384 Ordinary Shares, as the balance of an initial application for a block listing of 20,000,000 Ordinary Shares listed and admitted to trading on the premium segment of the LSE's Main Market on 17 January 2019.
 The shares may be issued under the block listing from time to time for cash and in accordance with the Company's Articles of Association, provided that such issues are made at prices of not less than the prevailing net asset value per share.